Wild Animals in Circuses (Prohibition) Bill

 Government Spending

 The bill doesn't directly specify government spending figures.
-The cost will likely relate to the appointment and training of inspectors, enforcement activities, and potential legal challenges.
+The cost will likely involve the appointment and training of inspectors and any related administrative costs associated with enforcement.

 Groups Affected

-- Inspectors: New roles will be created for the enforcement of the ban.
+- Inspectors: New roles will be created for enforcing the legislation.

 Powered by nyModel